 Some of the keys have a special use.
 They are referred to as command keys.
 The 3 most common are the Control or CTRL, Alternate or Alt and the Shift keys though there can be more (the Windows key for example or the Command key).
 Each key on a standard keyboard has one or two characters.
 Press the key to get the lower character and hold Shift to get the upper.

-Digital flash drives work slightly differently as they use memory cards to store information so there are no moving parts.
-Digital cameras also use Flash memory cards to store information, in this case photographs.
-Hand held devices use digital drives and many also use removable or built in memory cards.
+Flash drives or Solid State Drives (SSD) work slightly differently as they use flash memory to store information so there are no moving parts.
+Digital cameras also use Flash memory to store information, in this case photographs.
+Smart phones and Hand held devices use flash drives and many also have removable memory cards that can be added to increase the devices store capacity.

 Mouse - Most modern computers today are run using a mouse controlled pointer.
 Generally if the mouse has two buttons the left one is used to select objects and text and the right one is used to access menus.
-If the mouse has one button (Mac for instance) it controls all the activity and a mouse with a third button can be used by specific software programs.
+If the mouse has one button (Mac for instance) it controls all the activity and a mouse with a third button can be programmed by specific software programs for various uses.

 One type of mouse has a round ball under the bottom of the mouse that rolls and turns two wheels which control the direction of the pointer on the screen.
 Another type of mouse uses an optical system to track the movement of the mouse.
 Laptop computers use touch pads, buttons and other devices to control the pointer.
 Hand helds use a combination of devices to control the pointer, including touch screens.